lingfish/truenas-app-zabbix-agent/README.md

 ## Configuration

 The actual polling of the TrueNAS system is done via the `midclt` command using Zabbix UserParameters.
-The config file needs to be mounted via a volume, to `/etc/zabbix/zabbix_agentd.d` inside the container.
+The config file is a simple one-liner, using the power of passing arguments to the `midclt` command via Zabbix item parameters.

+Import the Zabbix template `truenas_agent_template.yaml` into your Zabbix server to get the necessary items.

+There is currently only discovery and items in the template.
+Pull requests are welcome and desired to add more things to the template, such as triggers, graphs, etc.

 ## Contributing